Bergman School District: Bergman High School

 Bergman High School serves ninth through twelfth grades.
-Based on the 2009-2010 academic year, the total enrollment in the school was 340 and total full-time teachers was 28.70, with a teacher/student ratio of 11.85.
+As of the 2023-2024 academic year, the total enrollment in the school was 276 and total full-time teachers was 59.22, with a teacher/student ratio of 4.66.

 Bergman Middle School

 Bergman Middle School serves fifth through eighth grades.
 Based on the 2009-2010 academic year, the total enrollment in the school was 342 and total full-time teachers was 30.70, with a teacher/student ratio of 11.14.

 Bergman Elementary School

 Bergman Elementary School serves preschool through fourth grades.
 Based on the 2009-2010 academic year, the total enrollment in the school was 439 and total full-time teachers was 28.60, with a teacher/student ratio of 15.35.

-Board of Education
+Board of education

 The Bergman School District Board of Education is composed of five elected members.
 Regular meetings are held monthly.

 Staffing

 Based on the 2009-2010 academic year, the total full-time staff of the Bergman School District was 170.
 The total full-time teachers was 88.
 The total number of non-teaching staff (including 4 administrators) was 82.